 - Make sure your insurer has a 24-hour emergency helpline.

 Disruption and cancellation cover

-It will reimburse you for costs associated with delays, missed departures or being forced to remain at your destination for longer than planned (as is the case with the holidaymakers trapped overseas).
+Look for cover that will reimburse you for costs associated with delays, missed departures or being forced to remain at your destination for longer than planned.
+Sometimes this comes as an add-on to the main policy.